mohamedshawky70/Education--Management--System/README.md

 -**📈 API Versioning**: Supported multiple versions of the API to ensure backward compatibility and smooth transitions as the project evolves.

+-**🔍 Health Checks**: Incorporated health checks to monitor the system’s status and performance, ensuring reliability and uptime.

 ## Development Focus